- Download Guide for Authors in PDF English

 Example: Phillips SJ, Whisnant JP.
 Hypertension and stroke.
 In: Laragh JH, Brenner BM, eds.
 Hypertension: pathophysiology, diagnosis, and management.
 2nd ed.
 New York: Raven Press; 1995: 465-78.

 - Conference presentations:

-- Theses: surname and initials of the author(s) of the thesis.
+- Thesis: Surname and initials of the author(s) of the thesis.
 (Dissertation).
 Title of the Thesis.
 City: University; Year: pages.

-16- Abbreviations and symbols: Use only standard abbreviations.
-Avoid using them in the title and abstract.
+While you can only use standard abbreviations, you should not use them in the title and abstract.
 The full term for which an abbreviation stands should precede its first use in the text unless it is a standard unit of measurement.

 The Final Checklist